Cochrane Training resource: common errors - summary versions of a review

 |Report findings for all important outcomes, irrespective of the strength and direction of the result, and of the availability of data.||

-Findings should typically include concise information about the size of effect and quality of evidence for the outcome (such as risk of bias, consistency of effect, imprecision, indirectness and publication bias), for example using GRADE.
+Findings should typically include concise information about the size of effect and certainty of evidence for the outcome (such as risk of bias, consistency of effect, imprecision, indirectness and publication bias), for example using GRADE.

 Outcomes reported in the Abstract should not be selected solely on the basis of the findings.
 In general, the same outcomes in the Abstract should be presented in the Plain language summary and ‘Summary of findings’ tables.
 If no studies measured the outcome, then a comment should be made to that effect.